-- Unutilized conditional grants are reflected on the Balance Sheet as a Creditor called Creditor (Unspent and Receipts).
+- 11.7.1.
+Unutilized conditional grants are reflected on the Balance Sheet as a Creditor called Creditor (Unspent and Receipts).
 They represent unspent government grants, subsidies and contributions from the public.
-This creditor always has to be backed by cash. - 2) The following provisions are set for the creation and utilization of this creditor: - i.
+This creditor always has to be backed by cash. - 11.7.2.
+The following provisions are set for the creation and utilization of this creditor: - i.
 The cash which backs up the creditor is invested until it is utilized. - ii.
 Interest earned on the investment is treated in accordance with grant conditions.
-If it is payable to the funder it is recorded as part of the creditor.
-If it is the council's interest it is recognized as interest earned in the income statement. - iii.
+If it is payable to the funder it is recorded as part of the creditor.If it is the council's interest it is recognized as interest earned in the income statement. - iii.
 Whenever an asset is purchased out of the unutilized conditional grant an amount equal to the cost price of the asset purchased is transferred from the Unutilized Capital Receipts into the income statement as revenue.
 Thereafter an equal amount is transferred on the statement of changes in equity to a reserve called an Accumulated Surplus/Deficit (Future Depreciation Reserve).
 This reserve is equal to the remaining depreciable value (book value) of assets purchased out of the Unutilized Capital Receipts.
-The Future Depreciation Reserve is used to offset depreciation charged on assets purchased out of the Unutilized Capital Receipts to avoid double taxation of the consumers.
+The Future Depreciation Reserve is used to offset depreciation charged on assets purchased out of the Unutilized Capital Receipts to avoid double taxation of the consumers. - iv.

-- iv.
 If a profit is made on the sale of assets previously purchased out of Unutilized Capital Receipts the profit on these assets sold is reflected in the notes to the income statement and is then treated in accordance with Council policy. - v.
 The acquisition of assets will not be funded over a period longer than the useful life of that asset.

-12) ACCOUNTING FOR ASSETS
+12. ACCOUNTING FOR ASSETS

-1. Capitalization of Assets
+12.1.
+Capitalization of Assets

-- i.
-Breede Valley Municipality does not capitalize an asset based on a capitalization cost threshold, but recognizes an asset when it complies with the definition of an asset as stipulated in GRAP 17 and the cost of the asset to the municipality can be measured reliably. - ii.
-Where an asset is acquired at no cost, or for a nominal cost, its cost is its fair value as at the date of acquisition (GRAP 17.22). - iii.
-Assets will only be capitalized in the asset register on completion or finalization of the project. - Projects to be completed over more than one financial year will be initially disclosed in the asset register and financial statements as "Work in Progress" thereafter only on completion the asset will be capitalized and depreciated. - v.
-Assets will be recorded in the asset register continuously on completion thereof and bar-coded with an aluminium label where appropriate for identification. - vi.
-Only expenses incurred in the enhancement of a fixed asset (in the form of improved or increased services or benefits flowing from the use of such asset) or in the material extension of the useful operating life of a fixed asset shall be capitalized (GRAP 17.19-.20).
+- 12.1.1 Breede Valley Municipality does not capitalize an asset based on a capitalization cost threshold, but recognizes an asset when it complies with the definition of an asset as stipulated in GRAP 17 and the cost of the asset to the municipality can be measured reliably. - 12.1.2.
+Where an asset is acquired at no cost, or for a nominal cost, its cost is its fair value as at the date of acquisition (GRAP 17.22). - 12.1.3.
+Assets will only be capitalized in the asset register on completion or finalization of the project. - i.
+Projects to be completed over more than one financial year will be initially disclosed in the asset register and financial statements as "Work in Progress" thereafter only on completion the asset will be capitalized and depreciated. - ii.
+Assets will be recorded in the asset register continuously on completion thereof and bar-coded with an aluminium label where appropriate for identification.